 “Well, how did she do?”

 “Fabulous, Ryan.
 She quickly became the Project Manager, directing engineers from the FBI and CIA.
-She purchased a small factory computer and Programmable Logic Controller from a local supplier.
+She purchased a small factory computer and a Programmable Logic Controller from a local supplier.
 One group created a miniature factory application, just a motor running a propellor with an on/off button and a couple of knobs to adjust maximum speed and whatnot.
 Another group installed a SCADA package on the industrial computer.”

 “OK, Agent Hendon.
 You lost me.
 What’s a SCADA.”

 “Oh, that stands for Supervisory Control and Data Acquisition.
-It’s a very fancy software program for industrial computers that controls the factory from a large display panel.
+It’s a fancy software program for industrial computers that controls the factory from a large display panel.
 You use the mouse to click the text entry box for motor speed and type in a new value.
 The motor’s RPM changes instantly.”

 “Now I get it, Carolina.
 If Jane can break into that industrial computer via the Internet and get control of the SCADA software, she can….”

-“She can freeze the factory’s sensors, over-pressure a tank of propane gas, and open the emergency relief valve, dumping the propane gas into the nearby town.
+“She can freeze the factory’s sensors, over-pressure a propane gas tank, and open the emergency relief valve, dumping the propane gas into the nearby town.
 It’s the perfect fuel-air bomb.”

 “So, who attended the demonstration?”